lcls-psana/PyImgAlgos/README.md

 # pyimgalgos
-A set of classes and methds to work with LCLS data.
+A set of classes and methds to deal with LCLS data.

-## Quick start
-### Install in conda release directory
+## Install in conda release directory
 ### Create conda repository
 See for detail: [Psana Developer Documentation] (https://confluence.slac.stanford.edu/display/PSDMInternal/Psana+Developer+Documentation)